PlayFab/MpsPowershell/MpsPowershell/docs/Request-PfMultiplayerServer.md

 ### -RequestMultiplayerServerRequest
 Requests a multiplayer server session from a particular build in any of the given preferred regions.
-To construct, see NOTES section for REQUESTMULTIPLAYERSERVERREQUEST properties and create a hash table.

 ```yaml
 Type: PlayFab.Multiplayer.Models.IRequestMultiplayerServerRequest